 - Series Continuity Error: In the 2nd Edition Destruction Battletome: Orruk Warclans sourcebook background text for the Warpaint Bonesplitterz Battle Trait mentions that the protection provided by their warpaint is generated by the collective belief of the warclan.
 This, however, is contradicted by the background section of the background section for the Bonespitterz themselves that states the protection comes from a combination of Waaagh! energy and the spirits of the creatures whose blood was used to create the warpaint.

-- Witch Doctor: The Wurrgog Prophets, and their Wardokk and Maniak Weirdnob lieutenants, are the shamanic leaders of the Bonesplitterz warclans.
-Wearing primitively caved masks, and wearing bones and feathers from the great beast they hunt, savage mystics are attuned to the will of the Great Green God Gorkamorka, able to channel the power of the Waaagh! to produce powerful magical effects and to release the beast spirits contained within the bones collected by the Bonesplitterz.
-In the 2nd Edition Destruction Battletome: Orruk Warclans rules this is represented by these Bonesplitter Wizards having a number of spells and abilities that allow them to enhance their followers, heal wounds and attack their enemies.
+- Witch Doctor: The Wurrgog Prophets and their Wardokk and Maniak Weirdnob lieutenants are the shamanic leaders of the Bonesplitterz warclans.
+Wearing primitively caved masks and wearing bones and feathers from the great beasts they hunt, they are attuned to the will of Gorkamorka and can channel the power of the Waaagh! to produce powerful magical effects and to release the beast spirits contained within the bones collected by the Bonesplitterz.
+In 2nd Edition, their spells and abilities allow them to enhance their followers, heal wounds and attack their enemies.

 Gordrakk, Fist of Gork